Nature Restoration Fund - Priorities for Action

 - Increasing lowland ponds and other water and wetland habitats.

-Coastal and marine initiatives which promote restoration, recovery, enhancement or resilience (priorities below)
+Coastal and marine initiatives which promote restoration, recovery, enhancement or resilience of nature (priorities below)

-- This includes demonstration projects relating to the longer-term enhancement or recovery of the marine environment including those that will contribute to achieving Good Environmental Status.
+- Demonstration projects relating to the longer-term enhancement or recovery of the marine environment including those that will contribute to achieving Good Environmental Status.

 Control of invasive non-native species (INNS) impacting on nature (priorities below)